 TLG has offered on-farm and on-centre Embryo Transfer (ET) programmes since 1989.
 The emphasis is on quality assurance, with every angle of donor management covered to maximise reproductive performance.

 The use of any assisted reproductive technology is only as good as the number of pregnancies obtained.
 This is an area in which TLG excels, with proven results and experienced operators providing a quality assured service and knowledge of how to maximise donor responses and recipient management.

 The embryo centre at Glenormiston caters for both domestic and export collections, with embryos being sent to all parts of the world.

 Donor cows are programmed and managed for embryo flushing, whether for immediate transfer into recipient cows or for freezing and implantation at a later date.
 The facility is well sheltered and offers double fencing for the segregation of donors of differing health status, allowing isolation and health testing of donor cows in accordance with the importing country’s protocols.

 Export embryos are collected, processed and frozen by the DoA accredited team, according to the protocols of the International Embryo Transfer Society (IETS) ».

 TLG has had a mobile embryo processing laboratory in use for several years in conjunction with export and on-farm embryo collection procedures and processes.
 This DoA approved mobile laboratory was introduced to provide a stable and repeatable laboratory environment in which to manipulate the embryos.

-TLG conducts on-farm flushing programs in all states of Australia.
+TLG conducts on-farm flushing programs in many states of Australia.
 These may be small or large scale programs and can be organised by contacting us and advising us of your on-farm flush and/or transfer requirements.

 The commercial use of IVF and embryo transfer has been around for a number of years now, and the technology is well established amongst cattle breeders.